 To energize high school students about engineering through a real world electric vehicle program.

-Established seventeen years ago, the Electric Vehicle (EV) Challenge is an incredibly inspiring and high profile education program where high school students:
+Established in 1995, the Electric Vehicle (EV) Challenge is an incredibly inspiring and high profile education program where high school students:

 - Participate in a yearlong educational program and competition.